Description

 Size: 21.7 cm diameter

-Note 2: From Wikipedia: The Black Tortoise is one of the Four Symbols of the Chinese constellations.
+Notes: Note1) From Wikipedia: The Black Tortoise is one of the Four Symbols of the Chinese constellations.
 Despite its English name, it is usually depicted as a tortoise entwined together with a snake.
-The name 玄武 used in East Asian languages does not mention either animal; the alternative name “Black Warrior” is a more faithful translation.
-It is known as Xuanwu in Chinese.
-It represents the north and the winter season; thus, it is sometimes called Xuanwu (Black Tortoise, lit.
-Black Warrior) of the North (北方玄武).
+The name 玄武 (Xuanwu, Black Warrior) used in China does not mention either animal; the alternative name “Black Warrior” is a more faithful translation.
+It represents the north and the winter season; thus, it is sometimes called 北方玄武 (Black Tortoise, lit.
+Black Warrior, of the North.

-Note 3: Mirrors were valued for ritual purposes associated with the power of reflection.
-Chinese spirits, both good and bad, are supposed to throng the earth and plaque the living.
+Note 2) Mirrors were valued for ritual purposes associated with the power of reflection.
+Both good and bad Chinese spirits are supposed to throng the earth and plaque the living.
 Mirrors have the power to ward off evil since the form of any invisible spirit will become visible when reflected in the mirror.
 Taoist scholars are said to have worn a mirror hanging down their back so they could pursue their studies without fear of being harmed by the invisible spirits all around them (Rupert and Todd 1935).
 Nothing was considered more powerful in warding off these evil spirits than the threat of making them visible in the mirror.
 Not only the living, but also the dead were protected by mirrors.
 In burial, mirrors were often placed face up on the breast of the deceased to protect them from evil spirits.
-Mirrors were also buried along side their owners with food, drink and the other prized and necessary possessions to ensure a comfortable eternity (Rupert and Todd, 1935).
+Mirrors were also buried alongside their owners with food, drink, and the other prized and necessary possessions to ensure a comfortable eternity (Rupert and Todd, 1935).

-Note 4: The composition of the bronze alloy to cast the mirrors was carefully chosen.
+Note 3) The composition of the bronze alloy to cast the mirrors was carefully chosen.
 The mirrors are composed of about 70% copper, 25% tin and 5% lead.
-The copper-tin-lead ternary alloy that was used was very hard and brittle, but the silver colored metal took a very good polish and was ideal for a reflective surface (Chase, 1991).
+The copper-tin-lead ternary alloy that was used was very hard and brittle, but the silver-colored metal took a very good polish and for many of them it was good enough for a reflective surface (Chase, 1991).
+Nonetheless, increased reflectivity was achieved by mercury/tin alloy or by silver layers.

 Four fabulous astral beasts have watched over the four cardinal points of the world since the beginning of the Celestial Empire.
 Infused with yuanqi, the primordial breath, from the axis of the sky, the Pole Star and the Northern Bushel, our Big Dipper, with its emblematic Yellow Unicorn (Qilin), associated with the center and the earth, the Green Dragon (Qinglong), the Vermilion Bird (Zhuque), the White Tiger (Baihu) and the Black Tortoise – or Black Warrior – (Xuanwu), each govern a season and a palace comprising seven of the constellations of 28 lunar mansions (xiu) of the celestial equator.